waardahl/chatmeapp1/README.md

 ##later we will implement google maps API to see who is online around you and choose you chat buddy on a map.
 We will also better the performance and looks of the chat GUI

-Go to root folder and open terminal (right click on the "chat-me-app" folder and open terminal)
+Go to root folder and open terminal

 in terminal you'll install the node modules